Is a Payday Loan Right For You?

 Can you get a payday loan with a Direct Express Card?

-Not everyone gets their federal benefits payments in a checking account.
-If you get your disability or SSDI payments via a Direct Express Card, you may be able to find a payday loan lender that will work with you to accept payments via that card.
+Receiving federal benefits payments through a Direct Express Card is not uncommon, as not everyone utilizes a traditional checking account for this purpose.
+If you happen to receive your disability or SSDI payments through a Direct Express Card, you may be able to locate a payday loan lender who is willing to accommodate payments made via this card.

 Is a Payday Loan Your Best Option?